yaniv-golan/LLM-hacks/README.md

-# LLM-Hacks
+# LLM-hacks

-## Overview

-The **LLM-Hacks** repository contains a collection of prompts designed to enhance the performance of Large Language Models (LLMs).
-These prompts aim to improve both the quality of the responses and the reasoning process behind them.
-They can be used independently or combined to maximize the effectiveness of the LLM's outputs.
+This repository contains a collection of prompts and techniques designed to enhance the capabilities of Large Language Models (LLMs).
+Our goal is to improve various aspects of LLM performance, from reasoning to response quality.

+## Repository Structure

+- **Deductive Reasoning Enhancer**: Tools to improve the deductive reasoning capabilities of LLMs.
+- **Response Development Enhancer**: Methods to guide LLMs through a structured approach to response generation.
+- **Response Quality Enhancer Plus**: An advanced prompt for improving overall response quality and reasoning.
+- **Response Quality Enhancer**: A condensed version of quality enhancement techniques for token-efficient applications.

+## Key Files

+- `merged_best_practice_prompt.txt`: A comprehensive prompt that combines best practices for LLM interaction, including deductive reasoning, response development, and quality enhancement techniques.

-## Contents
+## Key Features

-### 1. Response Quality Enhancer with CoT

-- **Folder**: `Response Quality Enhancer with CoT`
-- **Description**: This prompt focuses on the qualities of the final response, emphasizing what the answer should be like.
-It provides a checklist of criteria for self-evaluation, making it outcome-oriented and aiming for an ideal response based on specific attributes.
+1. **Deductive Reasoning Enhancer**
+   - Empowers LLMs to perform accurate deductive reasoning
+   - Applies reasoning internally without exposing steps
+   - Provides clear answers with logical explanations

-### 2. Response Development Enhancer with DoT
+2. **Response Development Enhancer**

-- **Folder**: `Response Development Enhancer with DoT`
-- **Description**: This prompt focuses on the process of generating the response, detailing how to approach and construct the answer.
-It provides a step-by-step method for developing and refining ideas, making it process-oriented and guiding LLMs through a methodical approach to problem-solving.

-## How to Use

-The prompts can be used **separately** or **combined** depending on your needs:

-### Using the Prompts Separately

-- **Response Quality Enhancer with CoT**: Ideal when the focus is on enhancing the final output's quality, ensuring responses meet high standards of relevance, specificity, and user engagement.
-- **Response Development Enhancer with DoT**: Best suited for guiding the LLM through a structured reasoning process, which is crucial for complex problem-solving tasks requiring deep analysis.

-### Combining the Prompts

-To maximize the effectiveness of the LLM, you can combine both prompts:

-1. **Integration**: Merge the instructions from both `prompt.txt` files into a single prompt.
-2. **Application**: This combined prompt will guide the LLM through a structured reasoning process while also ensuring the final response meets high-quality standards.
-3. **Benefits**:
+   - Guides LLMs through a systematic approach to problem-solving
-   - **Comprehensive Development**: Encourages thorough analysis and refinement of ideas.
+   - Encourages consideration of multiple perspectives
+   - Implements ideas from "On the Diagram of Thought" paper

+3. **Response Quality Enhancer Plus**
+   - Builds upon the original Response Quality Enhancer
+   - Incorporates Chain-of-Thought (CoT) principles
+   - Ensures logical consistency and comprehensive guidance

+4. **Response Quality Enhancer**
+   - Condensed version for minimal token usage
-   - **High-Quality Output**: Ensures the final response is user-centric, relevant, and engaging.
+   - Emphasizes qualities of the final response
-   - **Efficiency**: Streamlines the response generation process by embedding quality checks within the reasoning steps.
+   - Provides a checklist of criteria for self-evaluation

+5. **Merged Best Practice Prompt**
+   - Combines key aspects of all enhancers
+   - Provides a unified approach to improving LLM interactions
+   - Ideal for users seeking a comprehensive solution

+## Usage

+Each sub-directory contains specific instructions on how to use the prompts and techniques.
+Generally, you can incorporate these prompts into your LLM interactions by:

+1. Using them as custom instructions (for platforms that support this feature)
+2. Pasting the prompt at the beginning of your conversation with the LLM

+For detailed usage instructions, please refer to the README.md file in each sub-directory.

+To use the merged best practice prompt, simply include the content of `merged_best_practice_prompt.txt` at the beginning of your LLM interaction or in the custom instructions section where available.

+## Contributing

+We welcome contributions to improve and expand these LLM hacks.
+Please read our contributing guidelines (if available) before submitting pull requests.

 ## License

-This project is licensed under the terms specified in the `LICENSE` files included in each folder.
+This project is licensed under the terms of the LICENSE file in the root directory of this project.

+## Acknowledgments

+- The "Response Quality Enhancer" is based on work from the [Awesome_GPT_Super_Prompting](https://github.com/CyberAlbSecOP/Awesome_GPT_Super_Prompting) repository by CyberAlbSecOP.
+- The "Response Development Enhancer" is inspired by the paper ["On the Diagram of Thought"](https://arxiv.org/abs/2409.10038).
+- The "Response Quality Enhancer Plus" incorporates concepts from the paper ["Chain of Thought Empowers Transformers to Solve Inherently Serial Problems"](https://arxiv.org/pdf/2402.12875) by Zhiyuan Li, Hong Liu, Denny Zhou, and Tengyu Ma.

-## Contribution
+## Contact

-Contributions are welcome!
-Please feel free to:

-- **Suggest Improvements**: Share ideas to enhance the prompts or their effectiveness.
-- **Report Issues**: Inform us of any problems or inconsistencies you encounter.
-- **Submit Pull Requests**: Contribute directly to the project by adding new features or making adjustments.

-When contributing, ensure that any changes maintain the spirit of the original prompts and aim for clarity and efficiency.
+For questions and feedback, please open an issue in the GitHub repository.